• Skip to main content

 *The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calorie a day is used for general nutrition advice.

-Keyword 10 minute healthy recipes, Dosa Idli Chutney, Garlic Tomato Chutney, South Indian Chutney, Spicy Tomato Chutney, Tomato Garlic Chutney, Weight loss chutneys
+Keyword 10 minute onion tomato chutney, Dosa Idli Chutney, Garlic Tomato Chutney, onion tomato chutney for dosa, South Indian Chutney, Spicy Tomato Chutney, Tomato Garlic Chutney

 Sharing is caring!